 Conclusion: Should You Use Velodrome?

 Velodrome invented the ve(3,3) model that now powers the largest L2 DEXs.
-The Aero merger makes it part of the Superchain's liquidity infrastructure.
+The Aero merger makes it part of the Superchain's liquidity infrastructure — but with significantly unfavorable token terms compared to Aerodrome.

-For Base liquidity, see our Aerodrome Review.
-For perpetual trading, see our Hyperliquid Review.
+For the dominant ve(3,3) DEX with better merger terms, see our Aerodrome Review.
+For perp trading, see our Hyperliquid Review.

 Frequently Asked Questions